Preprocessing the data of scRNA-seq with omicverse[CPU-GPU-mixed]¶

 ov.settings.cpu_gpu_mixed_init()

-CPU-GPU mixed mode activated Available GPU accelerators: MPS
+CPU-GPU mixed mode activated Available GPU accelerators: CUDA

 # !mkdir data